openedx/openedx-events/docs/how-tos/use-the-event-bus-to-broadcast-and-consume-events.rst

         },
    }

+Where:

+- ``org.openedx.content_authoring.xblock.published.v1`` and ``org.openedx.content_authoring.xblock.deleted.v1`` are the event types.
+- ``content-authoring-xblock-lifecycle`` and ``content-authoring-xblock-published`` are the topics to which the events will be published.
+The topic names can take any value, but it is recommended to use a meaningful name.
+- ``event_key_field`` is the path to the field in the event data that will be used as the event key.

 The ``EVENT_BUS_PRODUCER_CONFIG`` is read by ``openedx_events`` and a handler (`general_signal_handler`_) is attached which does the leg work of reading the configuration again and pushing to appropriate handlers.

 Step 4: Consume the Event